Thursday, August 14, 2025

 MAP

 I created a map and identified the location of all the major scenes in the treatment.
-Google Maps is very helpful here, especially since all the locations identified in the map below (yellow dots) have photo galleries accessible on Good Maps.
-So, I can see what the land and buildings look like as photographed in the last few years.
+Google Maps is very helpful here, especially since all the locations identified in the map below (yellow dots) have photo galleries accessible on Google Maps.
+So, I can see what the land and buildings look like as they have been photographed in the last few years.

 TIMELINE